-Vital Choice – offers Marine Stewardship Council-certified sashimi-grade tuna medallions and canned tuna in BPA free cans!
+Vital Choice – offers Marine Stewardship Council-certified sushi-grade tuna medallions and canned tuna in BPA free cans!
 At .08ppm, Vital Choice has the lowest average mercury level of any of the minimal-mercury tuna brands.
 They also carry minimal-mercury salmon and other seafood.
 Available online.

 Eco-Fish – offers canned tuna that carries the Seafood Safe label in BPA free cans.
 Available at better grocery stores.

-Here’s a great way to get the most taste and nutrition from your sashimi-grade, minimal mercury tuna:
+Here’s a great way to get the most taste and nutrition from your sushi-grade, minimal mercury tuna:

 - 14 oz. sushi-grade tuna line-caught, skinned

 - 1 carton mustard greens or cress (optional)

-- 4 tsp. wasabi paste from a tube, or the same amount of wasabi power mixed with 2 tsp. pure, chlorine-free water
+- 4 tsp. wasabi paste from a tube, or the same amount of wasabi power mixed with 2 tsp. purified water

 - 8 spring onions (scallions), green part only, finely chopped

 - 4 shiso leaves cut into thin slivers, lengthwise